Sip on a summer classic, the Aperol Spritz. Made with Aperol and prosecco, this ruby beauty of a cocktail is both stunning and crisp.

 Aperol Spritz cocktail recipe

 Oh, the Aperol Spritz.
-Year after year, she’s often considered the drink of the summer.
+Year after year, she’s often considered the

 And for good reason.
 It’s a little sweet, a little bitter and a lot refreshing thanks to double the bubbles.

 There’s a lot to love about this quaffable cocktail — this recipe is one you’re going to come back to year after year, week after week.

 - With only three ingredients, the Aperol Spritz is easy to make.

 - It’s the perfect cocktail — so refreshing for hot summer days.

 - The spritz is a great way to get to know a new category of cocktails and spirits.

 Stock up on prosecco so you can make this cocktail whenever you have company.
 With a vibrant, bright orange color that looks like a sunset, the Aperol Spritz is the ultimate summer cocktail.